mariahcoleno/french-language-learning-platform/dev/README.md

   - plotly==5.24.0

 ### Additional Notes
 - The app runs on port 5001 to avoid common port conflicts and ensure faster startup.
 Access it at http://127.0.0.1:5001 after starting the server.
-If you encounter issues, $
+If you encounter issues, check for port conflicts with lsof -i :5001 or run on a different port by modifying app/main.py (e.g., change port=5001 to port=5002 and access http://127.0.0.1:5002).
 - The `app/uploads/` directory is created automatically to store temporary uploaded files and does not need to be versioned.

 ### License